 The Group engaged the services of an independent appraiser to determine the fair values of its land carried at revalued amount.
 Key assumptions used by the independent appraiser are disclosed in Note 9.
-Increase in revaluation increment on land recognized as other comprehensive income amounted to ₱368.79 million, net of tax, in 2010 and nil in both 2009 and 2008.
-The revalued amount of land included under property and equipment in the consolidated statements of financial position amounted to ₱1,569.16 million and ₱1,569.16 million as of December 31, 2012 and March 31, 2012, respectively.
+The revalued amount of land included under property and equipment in the consolidated statements of financial position amounted to ₱1,62 billion and ₱1,62 billion as of September 30, 2013 and March 31, 2013, respectively.